MERLCenter/MERL-Center-public/How-to-Contribute/Contributing-ReadMe.md

 5. _(forthcoming) Add your `frontmatter` (the information above the dotted lines) to the file.
 [Follow this piece as an example.](https://github.com/MERLTech/MERL-Center-public/blob/main/learning-content/beginners-guides/open-source-for-MERL-workflows-MERLlifecycle.md)_
 6. Add your content formatted in markdown.
 [Here's a markdown cheet sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) to help you format.
 7. Click the `Commit changes` button to submit your file.
 This will open a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and automatically assign the [`CodeOwners`](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners) to review and merge your pull request.
-8. After your pull request has been merged, your content will be live on the repo immediately and on (forthcoming) MERL Center website shortly.
+8. After your pull request has been merged, your content will be live on the repo immediately and on the (forthcoming) MERL Center website shortly.
 The CodeOwner may request changes before merging.

 ### Edit an Existing Piece of Learning Content
 1. Navigate to the piece of learning content you wish to edit by following the first three steps above